-An additional performance measure for the demonstration program looked at how many users participated in the program each month and how much the vehicles were used.
-Table 1 summarizes these measures and provides the number of unique users reported for all operators (some users may use more than one operator) and the average number of trips each vehicle took per day.
+An additional performance measure for the demonstration program looked at how many trips were completed and the number of trips completed on average per vehicle.
+Table 1 summarizes the number of unique trips per vehicle reported for all operators and the average number of trips each vehicle took per day.